 - Motorola has ditched some of its most Razr-esque features

 - The phone is rated IP52 for water-repellence

-While Motorola has given the Razr an all-round update for 2022, the foldable display is still the standout feature on the phone.
+While Motorola has given the Razr an all-round update compared to its predecessor, the foldable display is still the standout feature on the phone.
 Though, the design has changed a lot in three years.

 While the Razr still has two screens – a bright 6.7-inch POLED folding inner display and a smaller 2.7-inch Quick View cover screen – Motorola has forgone a number of design elements that made it resemble 2004’s Razr V3.
 Instead, Motorola has opted to give the phone an updated look somewhere in between the Razr (2019) and Samsung’s Galaxy Z Flip 4.

 Fold the Razr with a satisfying clap and you’ll be confronted with the Quick View display.
 This smaller display is designed to be used to glance at notifications, control music playback and offer quick access to the camera.
 It comes with a game, but I wouldn’t recommend playing anything on the 60Hz display as it suffers a noticeable lag when compared with the larger 144Hz screen.

 It’s a feature that Motorola took to the next level with its successor, the Razr 40 Ultra, with a large 3.6-inch exterior panel with a smooth 144Hz refresh rate, allowing you to do even more with the screen than the Razr 2022.
 It’s one of the biggest reasons to opt for the newer model over the 2022 model, in my opinion.